 Noah Kagen, the founder of SumoMe, says:

-"Email is the most scalable way to make sales with new customers and build deeper relationship with deeper customers.
+"Email is the most scalable way to make sales with new customers and build deeper relationship with customers.
 Let me give you a specific example: AppSumo.com is a 7 figure business and 90%+ of our revenue comes from emails"

 Wow, right?
 In fact, stats from Campaign Monitor show that email marketing has a return on investment (ROI) of THREE times that of social media, with a massive $44 return for every $1 spent.
 That's insane - and if you're not taking advantage of that, well then YOU'RE insane.

-3) Better Customer Experience
+3) Better Client Experience

-Email allows you to personalise your customer's experience.
+Email allows you to personalise your clients' experience.
 Rather than reading your social media post that is directed at your whole audience, they can receive an email, addressing them by name and talking about topics they're specifically interested in.

 4) You can reach more people with your message